A Young Supernova Selection Pipeline For The LSST Era: YSN Selection Criteria Development

 \subsection{YSN Selection Criteria Testing}

-Throughout the development of our YSN selection criteria, several different YSN samples were produced to test the different proposed age and brightening rate threshold values.
-A sample was also produced with the purpose of evaluating our finalised selection criteria.
-The details of how these YSN samples were produced, along with discussions of these samples for the purpose of development and evaluation of our criteria are provided in the sections that follow, with a summary provided in Figure \ref{fig:ztf_development_summary}.
+Throughout the development of our YSN selection criteria, six different YSN candidate samples were produced to test the different proposed age and brightening rate threshold values.
+The details of how these YSN candidate samples were produced, along with discussions of these samples for the purpose of development and evaluation of our criteria are provided in the sections that follow.